annargrs/ldt/docs/source/Tutorial/relations/distribution.rst

 What LDT does
 -------------

 Evaluating a word embedding model is only fair if you know what information it had to begin with.
 At the moment LDT provides access to pre-computed frequency and cooccurrence dictionary as well as google dependency ngrams.

 Location and filenames of corpus-specific resources are specified in the ldt configuration file as described in section :ref:`Corpus-specific resources`.
-The interface to all of them is provided by :meth:`~ldt.relations.distribution.DIstributionDict` class.
+The interface to all of them is provided by :class:`~ldt.relations.distribution.DistributionDict` class.

 -----------------------------------
 Word frequency in the source corpus